How to Get Into Ivy League MBA Programs

 1. Define Your Goals

-Clearly and precisely laying out your career goals is critical.
+It is critical to clearly lay out your career goals.
 The best MBA programs look for students with specific career objectives rather than a lofty, ambiguous mission.

 Along with career objectives, you should specify what you hope to gain from your academic experience.
 Whether it is honing leadership or collaborative skills, make sure they know what you want to accomplish while completing an elite MBA.